input-output-hk/marlowe/docs/Tutorials.md

 > They will be updated for the summit in April to cover Marlowe 2.0, which irons out
 > a number of infelicities in 1.3, and which will be in the current version of Meadow.

-### Contributing materials
-- Marlowe paper from ISoLA
-- Marlowe section in the Plutus platform paper
-- Examples from repo and presentations
-- Using the functions in the Marlowe codebase
-  - Particularly the semantics and analysis functions
-- ACTUS example(s)
-- Marlowe 2.0 rationale

 ##  [Introducing Marlowe](./introducing-marlowe.md)

 This tutorial gives an overview of the ideas behind Marlowe, as a domain-specific languages embedded in Haskell.
 It also introduces commitments and timeouts, which are central to how Marlowe works in a blockchain context.